 Exam Coordinator: Carolin Thompson, Administrative Specialist, coordinates all exams scheduled in SSS during the regular semester.
 Exam-related questions may be sent to email@example.com or 503-768-7192.

 Access to Exam Accommodations: Student Support Services coordinates exams for students registered with SSS with accommodations specific to testing services.
-Exam accommodations include but are not limited to: extended time on exams, reduced-distraction testing space, approved word or formula bank, alternative text on exams (the computer will read the exam for the student), the use of a computer to type the exam, the use of a calculator, and a standing desk.
+Exam accommodations include but are not limited to: extended time on exams, reduced-distraction testing space, an approved word list or formula bank, alternative text on exams (the computer will read the exam for the student), the use of a computer to type the exam, the use of a calculator, and a standing desk.

 Exam Proctoring Hours: 8:00 am - 5:30 pm Monday through Friday (8:00 am - 6:00 pm during finals).
 If an exam falls outside of these hours, students will contact faculty to arrange an alternate time.